raphaelaviz/gs-challenge/README.md

 -   [x] Real task status updates
 -   Tasks status are updated upon clicking the Task Completed button and the Escalate Task button.
 -   [x] Simple confirmation dialog upon clicking the Power Button on the sidenav.
--   The intent was to show a basic usage of the Zustand state management library, since I found no real application for it in this project.
+-   The intent was to show a basic usage of the Zustand state management library, since I found no real need for a state management solution in this project.
+I'm happy to discuss this further.